ElementsProject/lightning/README.md

 lightning-cli newaddr
 ```

-`lightningd` will register the funds once the transaction is confirmed.
+`lightningd` will register the funds, once the transaction is confirmed.

 You may need to generate a p2sh-segwit address if the faucet does not support bech32: